Mortal/csaudk-submitj/README.md

 it is time to upload your solution.

 You need to use the username and password for the judge system that your TA has hopefully given to you.
-If you have technical problems, contact Mathias Rav <rav@cs.au.dk>.
+If you have technical problems, contact Mathias Rav on the Blackboard discussion board.

 1. Open BlueJ

    ![Blank BlueJ](screenshots/001-blank-bluej.png)

-1. Click "New project"
+1. Click "New Project..."

    ![Project menu](screenshots/002-project-menu.png)